Integrated Pest Management

 Exotic and Imported Pests

 This category is essential to assist program partners with the identification and tracking of imported pests and diseases.
-It also addresses the public demand for information about subjects appearing in the national media, such as the Asian long-horned beetle, and the Asian gypsy moth.
+It also addresses the public demand for information about subjects appearing in the national media, such as the Asian long-horned beetle, and the Asian spongy moth.

-Noxious and Invasive Weeds
+Noxious and Invasive Weed

 Besides providing public outreach on this subject, IPM technicians scout for and map noxious and invasive weeds and provide information on control options.
 The program cooperates with public and private agencies, assists with noxious and invasive plant identification, and works toward educating landowners and the general public.